-The daily balancing arrangements within the UNC are supported commercially by a System Clearing Contract between shippers via the Balancing Neutrality mechanism.
-In summary, a System Clearing Contract 'cashes out' a shipper at the end of each Day by multiplying a shipper's Daily Imbalance (the net difference between a shipper's physical inputs and NBP buys less physical outputs and NBP
+The daily balancing arrangements within the UNC are supported commercially by a System Clearing Contract\ between Shipper Users via the Balancing Neutrality\ mechanism.
+In summary, a System Clearing Contract 'cashes out' a Shipper User at the end of each Day\ by multiplying a Shipper User's Daily Imbalance\ (the net difference between a Shipper User's physical inputs and NBP\ trade buys less physical outputs and NBP trade sells) by the relevant System Marginal Buy or Sell Price (as explained above).
+If a Shipper User has a long imbalance, i.e. has entered more gas into the system than its customers have offtaken, the resulting Daily